zta6/PhotographyWebsite/blog/wp-content/plugins/social-pug/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Fixed: Issue with Twitter opening two pop-up share windows when Twitter's script is added to the page.

+= 1.4.2 =
+* Misc: Added translation support for strings that were missing it.

 = 1.4.1 =
 * Misc: Removed Google+ social share count support, due to Google removing it also.